plausible/website/_articles/website-analytics-for-personal-sites-and-blogs.md

 These are used by millions of web users who won't be counted in your website statistics.
 It's not uncommon to see 40% or even more of the audience on a tech website blocking Google Analytics.

 Plausible Analytics is a new player on this market and it's privacy-friendly by default, so it doesn't see the same level of blockage.
+We also have a proxy that allows you to run our script as a [first party connection from your domain name](https://plausible.io/docs/proxy/introduction).
 You may very well see more accurate (and higher) visitor numbers.

 ## Give Plausible Analytics a chance